• Clinic and Health Services Subpage Header

 Guidelines for Childhood Illness

-• Fever: If your child has a fever (a temperature of 100.0 F. or greater) they should remain at home until they have been fever free for a full 24 hours without giving Tylenol or Ibuprofen and they have returned to their typical behavior.
-It is important for you to take your child’s temperature before giving the fever-reducing medicine.
+• Fever: If your child has a temperature of 100.0°F or higher, they should stay home until they’ve been fever-free for 24 hours without using Tylenol or Ibuprofen and are back to their normal behavior.
+Be sure to check their temperature before giving any medication.

-• Redness or discharge in the eyes: Redness of the white part of the eye, burning or itching, yellow or white matter or crusted eyelashes are the signs of pink eye or conjunctivitis.
-This is very contagious.
-Your child should remain at home until she/he has seen the doctor and has been on medication for 24 hours.
+• Eye Redness or Discharge: Red eyes with itching, burning, yellow or white discharge, or crusted eyelashes may be signs of pink eye (conjunctivitis), which is highly contagious.
+Your child should stay home until they’ve seen a doctor and been on medication for at least 24 hours.

-• Earache: If your child complains of ear pain he/she should remain at home until he/she can be evaluated by his/her doctor.
+• Earache: If your child complains of ear pain, keep them home until they’ve been evaluated by a doctor.

-If you have any questions please call your campus nurse.
+These guidelines are meant to protect your child and others at school.
+If you have any questions, please contact your campus nurse.

 Attendance Guidelines